Specifying Dependencies

 ) as a new entry in the[dependencies]

-table of the current ip's manifest with a partially qualified version to use, omitting the micro version number (such as1.0
+table of the current project's manifest with a partially qualified version to use, omitting the micro version number (such as1.0

 ) to accept any micro version number: